In-Home CareWhy choose an agency?

 A client’s needs and preferences are always taken into account when assigning a caregiver.
 Caregivers are matched by experience, skills, and personality to each client.
 If a client is unhappy with a caregiver, they always have the option to request someone else.

-Pegasus takes pride in the fact that we will never let a shift go uncovered.
 If your regular caregiver is sick or unavailable, another caregiver will be scheduled or a supervisor will take the shift.
 Any caregiver sent out will be matched as discussed in the above question.

 Pegasus requires a minimum of four hours per shift and one shift per week.
 Shifts can start at four hours and go up to 24 hours.